Bitvise SSH Client: Free SSH file transfer, terminal and tunneling

 Graphical SFTP File Transfers

-Bitvise SSH Client incorporates what we believe is one of the most advanced SFTP file transfer clients, with support for the following:
+Bitvise SSH Client incorporates one of the most advanced SFTP file transfer clients, supporting:

 - automatic resuming, text file awareness, recursive subdirectory transfers;

 - verified-integrity resume with servers that support SFTP v6 check-file and check-file-blocks;

 - high speed - in tens or hundreds of MB/s with Bitvise SSH Server, network and disk speed permitting;

 - fast responsiveness to user input even when in the middle of multiple file transfers.

 Bitvise SSH Client also incorporates an advanced, scriptable command-line SFTP client.